- A federal judge denies bail for Conrad Barrett

 "The crime was vicious.
 The victim lost three teeth.
 He was an old man.
 He was singled out because of his race," Stacy said.

 A federal prosecutor told the court that Barrett made a video of the November 24 attack.

 In the video, according to a federal affidavit filed in the case, Barrett allegedly said: "The plan is to see if I were to hit a black person, would this be nationally televised?"

 He then allegedly "hit the man with such force that the man immediately fell to the ground.
 Barrett then laughed and said 'knockout,' as he ran to his vehicle and fled."

 The victim suffered two jaw fractures and was hospitalized for several days, the complaint said.

-Parnham said he could not state whether his client carried out the attack, but, "mental health issues definitely played a part in anything that occurred."
+Parnham told CNN earlier that he could not say whether his client carried out the attack, but, "mental health issues definitely played a part in anything that occurred."